griffio/griffio.github.io/_posts/2024-09-15-More-SqlDelight-Lateral-Joins-With-PostgreSql.md

 **Not supported**: Lateral joins on table expressions e.g json, arrays, sets, generate_series

 Sub SELECT queries appearing after the FROM clause can be preceded by the key word LATERAL.
-This allows them to reference columns provided by the preceding FROM tables.
+This allows sub queries to reference columns provided by the preceding FROM tables.
 (Without LATERAL, each subquery is evaluated independently and so cannot cross-reference any other FROM table column.)

 **Example**